 Your election vendor should have a proven, certified track record in handling cybersecurity so you can feel confident that your election and data are not tampered with.
 It’s important you understand your vendor’s process and security measures every step along the way.
+Survey & Ballot Systems has online voting security services that ensure your election will be as secure and transparent as possible.

 Secure Processes and Software